notify-rs/notify/README.md

 - BSD / OS X / iOS: kqueue
 - Solaris 11: FEN

-### Tests

-Nothing is tested yet.
+## Known Bugs

+- inotify backend panics when dropped
+- polling backend only handles `op::WRITE`s
+- see `TODO` comments in the code for more

 ## Origins

 Inspired by Go's [fsnotify](https://github.com/go-fsnotify/fsnotify), born out of need for [cargo watch](https://github.com/passcod/cargo-watch), and general frustration at the non-existence of C/Rust cross-platform notify libraries.

 Written from scratch by [Félix Saparelli](https://passcod.name), and released in the Public Domain.